 Theresa May, the Queen and Boris Johnson and, more seriously, Kent Haruf

 A friend of mine sent me this sometime after the Brexit Bungle: There’s not much else to say, is there?
-On a much more serious note (and far wiser, kinder, more compassionate and life-enhancing), I read Kent Haruf (to rhyme with Sheriff)’s … Continue reading
+On a much more serious note (and far wiser, kinder, more compassionate and life-enhancing), I read Kent Haruf (to rhyme with Sheriff)’s Our Souls at Night on holiday recently, on the recommendation of dovegreyreader and, in a parallel … Read More

 How dramatic stories change brain chemistry, and NOT the Booker Prize